AMReX-Codes/amrex/CONTRIBUTING.md

 git commit -m "This is a 50-char description to explain my work"
 ```

-The commit message (between quotation marks) is super important to follow the
+The commit message (between quotation marks) is super important in order to
-developments and identify bugs.
+follow the developments and identify bugs.

 For the moment, commits are on your local repo only.
 You can push them to
 the WarpX Github repo with